How Many Airports Are In Istanbul?

 Istanbul International Airport is known for its many outstanding features, the first of which is its high ceilings and modern amenities.

-Walking through the airport gives off the feeling that you are walking through a five-star hotel.
 The airport also has plenty of sleeping capsules where visitors can rent and get some peaceful sleep.
 Throughout the airport, you’ll find plenty of seating areas and plugs for your electronics.

 Though there is WiFi in the airport, it requires phone confirmation by sending you a text message.
 We’ve never been able to receive this text message with an international number.
-There are also WiFi kiosks throughout the airport where you can scan your passport and get one hour of free WiFi.

-This is a futuristic airport, so you can find all the luxurious amenities such as lounges, duty-free shops, and more!
+This is a futuristic airport, so you can find all the luxurious amenities such as lounges, duty-free shops, cafes, and more!

 Istanbul Airport Tulip Tower